In this post, we discuss Graphic Design Statistics 2023

 In addition to being linked with security, dependability, and trust, blue is also the most popular color among people overall, making it one of the safest hues to utilize.

-Another prominent color is green, which is also most often used for culinary or wellness companies because of its strong associations with blooming, environment, and health.
+Another prominent color is green, which is also most often used for culinary or wellness companies because of its strong associations with blooming, the environment, and health.
 It also implies approval in some way.
-Consider this: a green sign or light nearly usually indicates that you may proceed.

 40 percent go to photos and images, 39 percent to color, and 21 percent to videos.

-For this reason, companies employ striking feature photographs on their homepage.
-People will look at your primary image for a longer period of time and are more inclined to go on other pages if you make it more captivating and interesting.
+For this reason, companies employ striking feature photographs on their home pages.
+People will look at your primary image for a longer period of time and are more inclined to go to other pages if you make it more captivating and interesting.

 Images of a high caliber exhibit professionalism.
 If the pictures on your website are pixelated, it suggests that you aren’t “taking care” of your brand’s reputation.